-However, per the spoiler above, this simply isn’t the case.
+However, this simply isn’t the case.
 Indeed, I wince a bit whenever I see blog titles like “Savviness for the B2B Marketer” or “7 Things You Need to Know About B2C Marketing.”
 Why all the specialization between these two supposedly different species of buyers?
 Is there some magical difference between “Bs” and “Cs”?
 If so, what is it?
 Sure, we all know that “Cs” (consumers) are flesh-and-blood humans - complete with their own wills and quirks.
 So “Bs” (businesses) must be run by robots, artificial intelligence, or aliens, right?

 Businesses are ultimately run by humans - the same species as those quirky “Cs” who get their own blog articles written for and about them.
 True - businesses are a complex network of humans and processes.
 However, the truth remains that without individual people, there are no businesses.

 So what does this truth mean for businesses and marketers?